phil&teds is for parents. Mums, and Dads. I’d like to introduce you to our newest Dad blogger: Ben.

 When it became apparent that the dreaded day was imminent, when my superhuman, apparently six armed wife, took a break from breast feeding one child, clothing another, cooking tea for all of us and repainting the house, and decided to go back to work, I naturally looked to the Net for help.

-The Net is great, it’s marvelous in fact, but never look up a sick child’s symptoms online (a runny nose and dry cough will be diagnosed as anything from Swine Flu to The Black Death) and don’t bother looking up anything if you’re a Dad needing some manly advise- you won’t find anything.
+The Net is great, it’s marvellous!
+Just never look up a sick child’s symptoms online (a runny nose and dry cough will be diagnosed as anything from Swine Flu to The Black Death) and don’t bother looking up anything if you’re a Dad needing some manly advise- you won’t find anything.

 I needn’t have worried though.
 My wife is a big fan of Gina Ford, (who, if you didn’t know is a childcare expert that believes in strict routine,) and I had a list of to-the-second instructions that would have made the plans for Desert Storm look slap dash.
 Whatever you think of Ms Ford, and loads of people simply don’t like her, for us, the routines work.
 We sleep at night, have two cracking kids by day, and everyone seems happy.